dmenne/FS2020Control/README.md

     9D40C7EC95724C16A62F4153D13B14B9\
     C6A6EACA3129423E8E4E42B33DE3BFCF

-*the above is ONE LINE*.
+*the above is ONE LINE*

+or, much simpler for Steam installations

+  C:\Program Files (x86)\Steam\userdata\123456789\1250410

+where 1250410 seems to be fixed, while the first numeric string is different in all installations.

-Whenever changes are made in the control settings, the device's settings file is deleted and replaced by another file with cryptic name.
+Whenever changes are made in the control settings of FS2020, the device's settings file is deleted and replaced by another file with cryptic name.

 In short: Microsoft does not want us to mess with it, and may change everything without notice.